mus-format/mus-go/README.md

 This is ok for different architectures - an attempt to unmarshal, for example, too long string on a 32-bit system, will result in `ErrOverflow`.

-Let's look at the serialization of the slice type:
+Let's examine how the slice type is serialized:
 ```go
 package main